codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 	- Called it SQL builder.
 	- The abstraction made it really simple for us to connect to
 	- Helped us avoid common issues
-  I've used other ORMs before, they are handy
+  I've used other ORMs before like Sequelize and TypeORM they are handy
 - Familiar with Django ORM
 	- QuerySets - iterable object